 Entries of the third level are errors that are not critical and do not represent possible data corruption, but that an error in operation was detected by the IMiS/ARC server.
-Such errors can be caused by the client, use of invalid or inappropriate IMiS/ARC server's base.
+Such errors can be caused by the client, use of invalid or inappropriate IMiS/ARC server configuration parameters or by invalid entries into the IMiS/ARC server's base.